 The Oregon Extension

-The Oregon Extension is a fall semester Christian College Consortium Visitor Program of intensive interdisciplinary studies in the Southern Oregon Cascade Mountains for juniors and seniors.
-It provides an opportunity to grapple seriously with ideas, Christian commitment, and life together in a community of five faculty and 30 students.
+The Oregon Extension is a fall semester program of intensive interdisciplinary studies in the Southern Oregon Cascade Mountains for juniors and seniors.
+It provides an opportunity to grapple seriously with ideas, Christian commitment, and life together in a small community of five faculty and 30 students.
 Students enroll in 16 semester hours of credit.

 The King's College New York City Semester in Journalism (NYCJ)

 Bethel is a partner school with The King’s College in New York City.
 Its NYC Semester in Journalism immerses students in a unique academic experience.
 Because the campus is located in Manhattan’s Financial District, the program provides unparalleled internship opportunities, networking connections, and cultural experiences.
 Students spend the semester learning from top-notch journalism faculty and engaging with other writers in the journalism capital of America.
 Led by Wall Street Journal veteran Professor Paul Glader, King’s hosts guest lectures and offers classes featuring journalists from such resources as The New York Times, The Wall Street Journal, The New York Daily News, Christianity Today, World Magazine, Religion News Service, Reuters, Forbes Magazine, The New York Post, ESPN’s Grantland and other media outlets.
 Each semester offers courses that fulfill requirements in Bethel’s journalism major and minor; electives in other areas of study (e.g., business, communications, literature) are also available.

 Bethel participates in the Environmental Studies extension program available at the Au Sable Institute with campuses in northern Lower Michigan or Washington state in the Pacific Rim.
 Students can do one summer session or back-to-back summer terms.
 Interested students should obtain information from the Department of Biology.